thesephist/animated-value/README.md

 The **ease** argument can be a function that maps time to progress through the animation (both on a 0 to 1 scale), like `t => Math.pow(t, 2)`, or an array of four numbers that define a cubic Bezier curve, like `[0, 1, 1, 0]`.

 An `AnimatedValue` object has a **value** at any given time, and you can ask for the value at the current time by calling `AnimatedValue#value()`.
 If the animation hasn't started yet, this will be initialized to the start value.
+You can manually set the current value of an animation using `AnimatedValue#set(value)`, which may be useful when controlling animated values in response to user input like dragging.

 When we render declaratively, we can use the `#value()` getter to get the value of an animated property at render time (see examples below for reference).